How to Order Portuguese Coffee Like a Local

 - The Mill gets its name due to the coffee mill (or coffee grinder) at the entrance.
 The Mill is an Australian-Portuguese all-day-breakfast café created to serve high-quality espressos with locally sourced beans roasted nearby alongside the best healthy and delicious pastries.
 Not only can you eat delicious breakfast meals anytime, but at night you can also have a great glass of wine and enjoy what Lisbon nights offer.

-If you are visiting Lisbon, the make sure you check out our ultimate guide to Lisbon and also our Lisbon off-the-beaten path recommendations.
+If you are visiting Lisbon, make sure you check out our ultimate guide to Lisbon and our Lisbon off-the-beaten-path recommendations.

 Shhh – care for some last little insider secrets?